Sorkhab, Hamadan

-Sorkhab (سرخاب, also Romanized as Sorkhāb; also known as Sūrkhāb) is a village in Mehraban-e Olya Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 555, in 103 families.
+Sorkhab (سرخاب) (Note: Also romanized as Sorkhāb; also known as Sūrkhāb) is a village in Mehraban-e Olya Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 555 in 103 households.
+The following census in 2011 counted 569 people in 147 households.
+The 2016 census measured the population of the village as 496 people in 135 households.